projectatomic/atomic-site/source/docs/quickstart.md

     `$ qemu-img convert -f qcow2 [filename].qcow2 -O vdi [filename].vdi`

+For the very impatient Vagrant users there is a [Fedora box in Atlas](https://atlas.hashicorp.com/fedora/boxes/23-atomic-host):

+   `$ vagrant init fedora/23-atomic-host; vagrant up --provider virtualbox`

 ## Step by Step
 There are three basic steps we'll do for each virtualization provider before booting the virtual machine: